Why EPMO is involved in IT activities?

 How much time should I build into my project schedule for reviews and approvals?

-Allow 10 business days for DII review and approval of IT ABC forms (Business Case/Cost Analysis) and RFPs.
+Allow 10 business days for ADS review and approval of IT ABC forms (Business Case/Cost Analysis) and RFPs.
 Note it can take longer to obtain approval for documents that require significant revisions.
 See Starting an IT Project.

-Contract negotiation and review (Business, Vendor, AG and DII) takes time and often involves multiple iterations.
+Contract negotiation and review (Business, Vendor, AG and ADS) takes time and often involves multiple iterations.
 If you are negotiating a brand new contract, it is recommended that you plan on 4 weeks to complete the contracting process.
 See Contracting.